20 Australian inventions that changed the world

-In 1939 Howard Florey, with a team of scientists, purified penicillin from a special strain of mould.
+In 1939, Australian scientist Howard Florey purified penicillin from a special strain of mould.
 The team demonstrated penicillin's ability to fight bacterial infection in mice and, later, humans.
 The antibiotic was mass produced and used to aid victims of World War II.
 Penicillin has been used around the world saving many lives through the combating of infection by common bacteria.
 Today, it is still widely used in combating infections, but its efficacy is at risk from the growing resistance to the antibiotic.

 6. Polymer bank notes

 Plastic bank notes were developed in a combined effort by the Reserve Bank of Australia and CSIRO in the 1980s.
 The first plastic bank note to be put into circulation was the $10 note, released in 1988 to celebrate the bicentenary.
 In 1996, we became the first country to have a complete set of plastic currency.

 Traditionally, bank notes are made from paper, cloth fibres or a combination of both.
 Our bank notes are made from a special polymer which, along with a series of in-built security devices, makes them almost impossible to counterfeit.
 They also last about 10 times longer than traditional bank notes.

 7. Cochlear implant (bionic ear)

 Professor Graeme Clark invented the first bionic ear Melbourne University in the 1970s - the first prototype was implanted in a person in 1978.

 Cochlear implants are devices that are implanted into the head to electronically stimulate the auditory nerve.
 Graeme's motivation to advance hearing loss technology was spawned from his own father's inadequate hearing.
 So far, the Cochlear implant has brought hearing to more than 180,000 deaf and partially deaf people worldwide.